null-machine/limbus-company-roll-analyzer/index.md

 **C TIER — TECHNICAL OPTIONS**

 Specific setups are required to get these sinners to outperform other options.
 Whatever specialties they have may be made redundant by simply using those who can reliably win clashes.
+No individual writeups are available for this tier yet, [but everyone's roll charts can be found here.](https://github.com/null-machine/limbus-company-roll-analyzer/tree/main/charts)

 ![Sevens Yi Sang](assets/10102.png)
 ![Zwei Sinclair](assets/11003.png)